keptn/lifecycle-toolkit/docs/docs/guides/tasks.md

-Sometimes, to provide this crucial task context, you may need to embed it directly into the `function` code of your Keptn tasks defined in YAML files that defines a [KeptnTaskDefinition](../reference/crd-reference/taskdefinition.md) resource.
+Sometimes, to provide this crucial task context, you may need to embed it directly into the `function` code of your Keptn tasks defined in YAML files to define a [KeptnTaskDefinition](../reference/crd-reference/taskdefinition.md) resource.
 The [keptn-tasks.yaml](https://github.com/keptn-sandbox/klt-on-k3s-with-argocd/blob/main/simplenode-dev/keptn-tasks.yaml)